ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 9, 2355:**

+A student contacted me re trouble with OMSI.
+I then tried it myself, and got the same error.

+I then checked to confirm that I was on the VPN.
+Turns out I wasn't!
+I had connected earlier, so my ssh was still intact, but apparently my connection to the VPN had expired and thus I could not make new connections.
+I renewed my VPN connection, and it all worked fine!

+BTW, I wasn't sure about the port number on pc11 that the server was running on, so I ssh'ed into pc11, and ran "ps -ax".
+I saw the server was running on port 3000.

 **April 8, 2305:**

 I've removed one item from our readings list (I may add one more later in the course), and altered the order.
 This is in the "proportions" section.